servirtium/servirtium-python/README.md

 Working so far:

-* Record and playback of GET
+* Record and playback of GET/POST/PUT

 Not Working yet:

-* Support for POST, PUT etc.
+* Support for "Transfer-Encoding" header for "chunked" response

 Help needed from Pythonistas!